Apply for a passport and identity card for Dutch citizens without a fixed domicile

 • your current passport or identity card, if it has not yet expired.
 You will need to turn it in.

-Young people between 12 and 18 years
+Minors between 12 and 18 years

 An underage child between the ages of 12 and 18 years may collect a passport or identity card himself.
 Only the pick-up receipt and the current identity document are required.